 The new restrictions mainly cover many chemicals that are known to be carcinogenic or can cause genetic mutations.
 REACH also looks to ban substances that are potentially skin sensitisers and / or irritants.

-Although the United Kingdom is no longer a member of the EU the same legislation will apply here from January 2022.
+Although the United Kingdom is no longer a member of the EU the same legislation will most likely apply here within a few years.
 In the Brexit Withdrawal bill this legislation was adopted and is known as UK REACH.

 Not restricted but still banned